 Below are some useful resources from the Sheffield Children Safeguarding Partnership (SCSP) that will help you to identify and respond to the emotional abuse of children.

-SCSP fact sheet:
+SCSP fact sheets:

 SCSP city-wide policies and protocols: